 Investments in production facilities in the January -December period totalled EUR 19.9 (31.5) million of which financial lease investments accounted for EUR 6.4 (5.3) million of these.
 Production investments for continued operations totalled EUR 1.3 (5.7) million and for discontinued operations EUR 18.5 (25.7) million.
 Discontinued operations include investments of EUR 16.1 million in the period in the aluminium business operations in Manisa, Turkey, mainly to increase capacity.
 The net cash flow from investments was EUR -0.9 (-26.8) million, which includes the cash flow from the Group's investments in tangible and intangible assets, and the cash flow from shares sold and purchased and from the sale of fixed assets and businesses.
-The net cash flow from investments includes income from sales and divestments during the review period totalling EUR 12.0 million received from the sale of the Suomivalimo business, the divestment of the old Manisa foundry building property and the sale of Pistons, the piston manufacturing business.
-The investment net cash flow of continuing operations was EUR 7.4 (-2.1) million.
+The net cash flow from investments includes income from sales and divestments during the review period totalling EUR 12.0 million received from the sale of the Suomivalimo business, the divestment of the old Manisa foundry building pational health and safety policies is to fulfil the demands of customers and adhere to all legal requirements with regard to environmental, occupational health and safety issues.
+Componenta ensures that all its facilities are equipped with sufficient know-how and information required for success, and continually strives to improve its own production processes in order to guarantee the best possible results.
+The aim of continuing development programmes is to achieve a zero level both in quality deficiencies and in work-related accidents or illnesses, and to reach agreed upon environmental goals.